|Support||Help Desk, Chat, Videos, Phone, Knowledge Base & Social Media|

 Average Website Speed

-HostGator has always been solidly fine for my small sites on my HostGator server.
+Regarding site speed, HostGator has always performed well for the small sites on my HostGator server.
 They have always had plenty of bandwidth and resources to handle traffic surges.

-However, I’ve never been able to get the absolute best TTFB times for them compared to other shared hosts.
+However, I’ve never achieved the best TTFB times for them compared to other shared hosts.

 TTFB stands for Time To First Byte.
-It refers to how fast a server is able to start responding to a request.
+It refers to how fast a server can start responding to a request.

-That’s a problem with a lot of shared hosts – but it’s something HostGator should improve upon.
+That’s a problem with many shared hosts – and something HostGator should improve upon.

 HostGator pitches them throughout their signup process.

-Not a huge deal – it’s simple enough to deactivate them and go add your own WordPress plugins.
+Not a huge deal – it’s simple enough to deactivate them and add your own WordPress plugins.
 But it isn’t very pleasant, nonetheless.
 I’m not a fan of companies customizing my software, even if they are helpful.

 Pricey Domain Registration